NTMA Job of the Year 2022

 Traditional Venetian Terrazzo at Houston's Museum of Fine Arts

-The National Terrazzo & Mosaic Association (NTMA) announced the industry’s highest honor, the Job of the Year, on February 12 at the association’s 99th annual national convention in Palm Springs, CA. The NTMA recognized Southern Tile & Terrazzo of Houston for its traditional sand-cushion Venetian (large-scale aggregate) terrazzo installation in Houston’s Museum of Fine Arts Nancy and Rich Kinder Building.
+The NTMA recognized Southern Tile & Terrazzo of Houston for its traditional sand-cushion Venetian (large-scale aggregate) terrazzo installation in Houston’s Museum of Fine Arts Nancy and Rich Kinder Building.
+This spectacular work was awarded the NTMA 2022 Job of the Year.

 The objective of the designers, Steven Holl Architects of New York, NY, for the floors in the new gallery was to respond to the existing terrazzo installed in the museum’s Cullinan Hall by the contractor’s father in 1958.
 This historic installation, which is in excellent condition, was replicated in a transitional lobby space.
 In the new building, a complementary slate-gray color in the same style was specified.